unlockopen/www.unlockopen.com/src/pages/list.md

 * [Measuring the health of open source projects](https://medium.com/@tobie/measuring-the-health-of-open-source-projects-8a54eca9bc2d)
 * [Is patronage a sustainable solution to open source sustainability?](https://hackernoon.com/is-patronage-a-sustainable-solution-to-open-source-sustainability-332e5c302909)

+You won't get any spam or irrelevant ads.
+Just quality content.
+And you can unsubscribe whenever you want.

 What's not to like?